obrenoco/age-selector/README.md

-Feel free to **file a new issue** with a respective title and description on the the [JavaScript30 Challenge](https://github.com/obrenoco) repository.
+Feel free to **file a new issue** with a respective title and description on this repository.
 If you already found a solution to your problem, **Don't miss out too and come help :)**!